manelpuig/rUBot_mecanum_ws/Documentation/files/Doc/Project_old_files/02b_rubot_bringup_hw_rock0.md

 ```xml
 <param name="frame_id" type="string" value="odom"/>
 ```
-Once you have made the bringup, verify in RVIZ that the obstacles detected by laser beams are in the correct orientation!

 In function of lidar module, there are 720 or more laser beams.
 We have created a "rubot_lidar_test.launch" file to test the number of laser beams and its position.
 ```shell